 Portage – Jungle – N-C challenge – Combat

 Droidoc failed to notice the danger and sank waist deep into a quicksand.
-The two (flimsy) elves threw him a rope but that wasn’t enough as something was holding onto him.
+The two (flimsy) elves threw him a rope but that wasn’t enough as something was holding unto him.
 They could see a clawed hand clasped to his back.
-After the creature began to rake him with its claws, the Halfling got really, really pissed off and he shapeshifted into a giant frog, quickly swallowing his assailant (a ghoul, of course) before disappearing under the surface.
+After the creature began to rake him with its claws, the Halfling got really mad and he shapeshifted into a giant frog, quickly swallowing his assailant (a ghoul, of course) before disappearing under the surface.
 His companions were understandably upset for it seemed that quite some time had passed but then, sand erupted into a spectacular geyser as the giant frog jumped out of his predicament!

 River – Ambiance